quickwit-oss/quickwit/docs/overview/architecture.md

 ### Index storage

-Quickwit stores the indexes data (splits files) on cloud storage (AWS S3, GCS, AZB, MinIO, etc..) and also on local disk for single-server deployment.
+Quickwit stores the indexes data (splits files) on cloud storage (AWS S3, Google Cloud Storage, Azure Blob Storage or other S3 compatible storage) and also on local disk for single-server deployment.

 ## Metastore